rauljr7/mnnd/README.md

 - Customize root keys.
 - Optionally, keep the number displayed on key release.

-## 🚀 Quick Start Guide
+## 🚀 Installation Options

+There are two ways to use this tool:

+### 1. Download the Executable Installer

+- Click [here](https://github.com/rauljr7/mnnd/raw/main/mnnd%20install.zip) to download the executable installer.
+- Run the downloaded `.exe` file to install the application.
+- Follow the on-screen instructions to complete the installation.

+### 2. Manual Installation

-### Pre-requisites
+#### Pre-requisites

-- Make sure Python is installed on your machine.
+- Ensure that Python is installed on your machine.
 If not, download and install Python from [python.org](https://www.python.org/downloads/).

-#### To Check if Python is Installed:
+##### To Check if Python is Installed:

 1. Open Command Prompt
 2. Type `python --version` and hit Enter.